Einsteinish/GCP-MyLab-Samples/terraform-salt-master-gcp/README.md

 [ki_hong@ki-salt-minion-flask-5680237f6fc38cab ~]$ ps aux | grep -i flask
 root     12185  0.0  3.0 568100 18036 ?
 Sl   00:15   0:03 /usr/bin/python /home/ki_hong/flask-terraform-salt.py
 ```

+* You saw the creen shot of the Flask app running on minion at the top of this README page.